sevabit/sevabit/README.md

 More information on the project can be found on the website and in the whitepaper.

 Sevabit is an open source project, and we encourage contributions from anyone with something to offer.
-For more information on contributing, please contact team@loki.network
+For more information on contributing, please contact team@sevabit.network

 ## Compiling Sevabit from source